kubernetes-hy/kubernetes-hy.github.io/pages/part1.md

 2020-03-30T12:15:22.705Z: 8523ecb1-c716-4cb6-a044-b9e83bb98e43
 ```

-Deploy it into your kubernetes cluster and confirm that it's running with `kubectl logs ...`
+Deploy it into your Kubernetes cluster and confirm that it's running with `kubectl logs ...`

 In the future exercises this application will be referred too as "Main application"
 </div>